When Granny lived at Surlingham beside the River Yare, there had been a big problem with coypu across the county's waterways and broads.

 In case you are not familiar with coypu Myocaster coypus, let me tell you they are semi-aquatic animals, somewhat resembling a cross between an over-sized rat and a beaver and with a striking set of orange front teeth that never stop growing and have to be ground down by constant use.

 These animals, native to South America, were brought over to Britain in the late 1920's to supplement the fur trade with their pelts known as nutria after the animals' other common name.
 Like mink similarly introduced, escapees into the wild soon began to breed and cause havoc.
 As a female coypu is adult at eight months and can have three broods a year of up to nine young, problems quickly grew.

-Whereas the mink had and still does have a devastating effect on ground-nesting birds and small mammals, coypu began to destroy riverbanks and wooden structures such as piles and footbridges with their penchant for burrowing and gnawing, occasionally adding to their nuisance by straying onto farmland and eating sugar beet.
-A potentially serious consequence was the breaching of defensive banks essential for protection of low- lying land.
+Whereas the mink had, and still does have a devastating effect on ground-nesting birds and small mammals, coypu began to destroy riverbanks and wooden structures such as piles and footbridges with their penchant for burrowing and gnawing, occasionally adding to their nuisance by straying onto farmland and eating sugar beet.
+A potentially serious consequence was the breaching of defensive banks essential for protection of low- lying land in East Anglia.